SkoolNotes/Taproot/2020HIST201/KBe20hist201Unit1Essay.md

 ## Body 1 (choice B)
 ### Topic
-Both the Ming and Ottoman empires suffered from economies weakened by corruption and revolt caused by inflation.
+Both the Ming and Ottoman empires suffered from economies weakened by instability and revolt caused by inflation.

-### Evidence - Corruption
+### Evidence
-#### Ming
-"kanyinshi who charged a fee for the evaluation and rutinely cheated all parties" (Mann, 138)
+- "

 ## Body 2
 ### Topic